SHIELD: A Host-Independent Framework for Ransomware Detection using Deep Filesystem Features: System Architecture

-Figure~\ref{fig:arch} presents the high-level system design.
-Figure~\ref{fig:arch}.(a) illustrates the \textbf{Test Architecture}, which logs every disk action across predefined features to generate data for ML training.
-Figure~\ref{fig:arch}.(b) depicts the \textbf{Deployment Architecture}, which invokes a pre-trained model for real-time detection.
-Both configurations rely on the same metric acquisition framework to observe filesystem events, while also sharing modules such as the NBD Client \circled{1} and Disk Access Interface \circled{4}.
+Figure~\ref{fig:arch} summarizes the system at a high level.
+Figure~\ref{fig:arch}.(a) shows the \textbf{Test Architecture}, which streams per-action telemetry and logs predefined features to build training vectors.
+Figure~\ref{fig:arch}.(b) shows the \textbf{Deployment Architecture}, which invokes a pre-trained binary classifier for online use with aggregated action-based vector inputs to enable real-time detection and enforcement.

+SHIELD is organized around a stable, storage-side acquisition pipeline that is shared across both configurations: disk I/O is observed at the disk-access boundary \circled{4}, interpreted by the metric acquisition and parsing logic \circled{3}, and emitted as per-action metric vectors \circled{7} that feed either offline feature engineering \circled{8} (test) or online inference \circled{10} (deployment).
+Consistent with our threat model, the host OS is treated as untrusted and interacts only through a standard block-device interface; all acquisition and enforcement logic resides within the trusted side of the boundary.

+We explicitly distinguish the framework from the prototype harness.
+The framework comprises filesystem parsing, event attribution, metric-vector generation, and action-window aggregation.
+The prototype test harness (i.e., network storage and block device layer) provides a convenient transport and orchestration mechanism for experiments.
+This transport layer is not required by the intended design and does not define the trust boundary: in the target deployment, the same acquisition and enforcement logic is integrated at the storage/controller boundary without reliance on a general-purpose OS or network block device interface (see Figure~\ref{fig:trust_poc} and Section~\ref{sec:arch_poc_vs_target}).

-\subsubsection{Metric Acquisition Framework}
+\subsection{Metric Acquisition Framework}

-At the core of our design is the metric acquisition module \circled{3}, a multi-layered mechanism that monitors disk operations beneath the host OS.
-By parsing \texttt{ext4} structures from the filesystem \circled{5} \circled{6} and correlating them with NBD I/O statistics \circled{2}, we capture fine-grained host-independent on-disk events through two phases.

-\paragraph{Active Parsing} At disk initialization (before host access), the framework actively queries the superblock and group descriptor tables (GDTs), building a live directory of existing inodes and their corresponding data blocks. \paragraph{Passive Parsing} Once the disk is in use, subsequent reads and writes are monitored through the framework; each is labeled with metadata indicating which filesystem structures are involved and how the data has changed (e.g., shifts in entropy or newly allocated inodes).
-This information, plus current NBD statistics, is logged as a metric vector \circled{7} for use in other parts of the architecture.
-During this phase, the live directory of structures is updated according to on-going changes.

-We qualify our system using the \texttt{ext4} file-system as it is open-source, well documented, and widely used, aligning with our goal of creating a low-cost, modular system.
-An overview of \texttt{ext4} structures accessible by \textsc{Shield} is depicted in Fig.~\ref{fig:ext4}.
-Metric collection focuses on the type of access (e.g., read or write) and the specific filesystem feature accessed (e.g., superblock, GDT, inode table), along with inode metadata ~\cite{ext4}.
-Furthermore, the framework can be adapted to other filesystems by modifying the parsing algorithm within the metric acquisition module.
-Lower-level implementation details of the framework are provided in Section~\ref{sec:implementation}.